crashappsec/chalk/src/docs/howto-compliance.md

 environments to subtly trojan software.

-Therefore, very mature security programs in places with an acute awareness of wisk, very much want the ability to monitor the integrity of builds throughout their supply chain.
+Therefore, very mature security programs in places with an acute awareness of risk, very much want the ability to monitor the integrity of builds throughout their supply chain.
 And, baring that, they'd are looking to get as much information as possible, or at least some assurances of build practices.